Avanade/avanade.github.io/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+This code of conduct adopts the Contributor Covenant, and Avanade expects all participants in any open source community that we support to abide by this code of conduct.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our